 If you identify and completely believe the voices in your head, it can become emotionally painful.
 It can become a problem if these voices are telling you to harm yourself, or others.
 If you believe these thoughts as valid or that you feel compelled to act on them the emotional suffering increases.
 This is the rare scenario for which people should seek professional help.
 For most people, it is a mindfulness nuisance, meditation challenge, or cause for emotional misery, anxiety, depression, and suffering.
 In these cases, the better solution is to develop that mindfulness gap and begin dismantling the unconscious beliefs the thoughts arise from.

-Another mistake when dealing with incessant thinking of voices in our head is that we try to hide or ignore them.
-It’s understandable.
 Typically, the only reference we have is that they are an indicator of a terrible psychological problem.
 We fear and often turn away from things that we don’t understand because they cause us to feel uncomfortable.
 We also lack the skills of how to effectively change them.
 Our efforts to make them shut up or ignore them is a lousy strategy because it is ineffective.
 Not only that, but you develop voice telling them to shut up, and perhaps one that says you should ignore them.
 Mindfulness and Self Mastery skills will help you tame the voices in your head.

 The inner critic can be tamed, here is how!